Diabetes Prevention Guide

 You’re 45 or older

-The American Diabetes Association (ADA) recommends screening for diabetes every year beginning at age 45 — or even younger, if you have other major risk factors.
-“The chances of developing diabetes are significantly higher with age,” says Marwan Hamaty, MD, an endocrinologist at the Cleveland Clinic.
+The ADA, as well as the American Association of Clinical Endocrinology, recommends screening for diabetes every year beginning at age 45 — or even younger if you have other major risk factors.
+“The chances of developing diabetes are significantly higher with age,” says Marwan Hamaty, an endocrinologist at the Cleveland Clinic.
 “As we get older, there are declines in the function and number of cells secreting insulin.”
 Without the right amount of insulin, the glucose that normally powers cells gets stuck in the bloodstream, with potentially serious health effects.
 “Early detection is essential for successful treatment,” Hamaty adds.

 You have a parent or sibling with diabetes

 Having a first-degree relative such as a parent or sibling with diabetes doubles, maybe even triples, your own risk of developing the disease.
 But having what’s considered a “family history” of diabetes is about more than just shared genes.
-“Some proportion of family history is due to the environment that a family shares,” says Mercedes Carnethon, professor and vice chair of the Department of Preventive Medicine at Northwestern University’s Feinberg School of Medicine.
+“Some proportion of family history is due to the environment that a family shares,” says Carnethon.
 “That shared environment can include family meals and other behaviors that predispose [people] to diabetes.”
 If, for instance, you grew up in a physically inactive family that sat down to large meals on a daily basis, you’re likely to do so into adulthood.

 Although you can’t do anything about your genetic makeup, you can alter your lifestyle.
 “Your genes don’t have to define your destiny, since genes interact with the environment to promote, or prevent, disease,” Carnethon says.
 “Knowing that a family member has diabetes should encourage other members of the family to adhere to healthy behaviors to prevent the onset of diabetes.”
 Those behaviors will include regular exercise and a healthy diet.